Pleasanton, California

 Ruby Hill

 Gated estate community on the southeast edge of the city off Vineyard Avenue, with a country-club centerpiece, a golf course, and a strong concentration of estate inventory.
 Strongest case: gated security, country-club amenities, large lots with view inventory, top-of-market Pleasanton product.
-Watch: high monthly HOA dues (commonly several hundred dollars before any optional club membership), Mello-Roos on several phases, strict architectural-review committee rules, optional or quasi-mandatory club-membership obligations that vary by phase, and longer days on market in the upper price bands.
+Watch: monthly HOA dues that vary by phase (pull the HOA package for the current figure), Mello-Roos on several phases, strict architectural-review committee rules, optional or quasi-mandatory club-membership obligations that vary by phase, and longer days on market in the upper price bands.

 Val Vista and the central west side